 San Mateo Probate and Trust Administration Lawyers

-When a parent or a loved one passes away, there are many difficult tasks and duties that must be attended to at the same time relatives are dealing with grieving for their loss.
+When a parent or a loved one passes away, loved ones must deal with complex duties while at the same time going through the grieving process.
 Our office has experience representing relatives, beneficiaries, executors and trustees in the probate or administration of their loved one’s estate.
-Our office will ensure that this process proceeds as smoothly and as easily as possible so that actual court appearances by you can be kept to a minimum.
+We strive to minimize the number of times you will need to appear in court and make the process as easy for you as possible.

 In some circumstances, a full probate may be avoided entirely.
 For guidance from our San Mateo probate and trust administration attorneys, contact Allen, Baker & Stephan, PC, to arrange a consultation.